GustavoPChaves/slotsgame/README.md

 2. Deliver two features: **pattern reproduction** and **tile animation**.
 2. The capacity to understand written code and new tech.
 You should improve what is already written, **not** rewrite the game completely.
 3. **Clean and commented code**.
 Feel free to comment the existing code - it will be useful in understanding how it works.
 4. Basic git skills.
-It will be required that you upload your project to your own personal repository.
+Your delivery should be done via a **public github repository**.

 ---